 - Aula del Mar de Málaga - NGO

-- Spanish Federation of Business Associations of Construction and Demolition Waste recovery (VALORIZA).
+Andalusian Association of Business of Construction and Demolition Waste recovery (AGRECA)

 - Establishment of an innovative Treatment Plant for construction and demolition waste with the aim of increasing the C&D waste’s recovery rate by 25%.
 This plant will induce the creation of transport, treatment and waste management companies.